vishvahassan/vibe_coding/README.md

 # V Magic Cube 🧊

+> **"Where Magic Meets Gaming"** ✨

-A magical collection of puzzle and arcade games built with React, Node.js, and modern web technologies.
+A magical collection of 12+ puzzle and arcade games built with React, Node.js, and modern web technologies.
+Experience the thrill of classic games reimagined with stunning 3D graphics, smooth animations, and real-time multiplayer features.

 ## 🎮 Games Included